 This is the fastest method if you already have a process in mind or documented.

-• Choose a template: Select an industry-specific template (e.g., SaaS, Ecommerce, Fintech, or Gaming) and pick a common scenario, like "Cancel or pause a subscription".
+Choose a template: Select an industry-specific template (e.g., SaaS, Ecommerce, Fintech, or Gaming) and pick a common scenario, like "Cancel or pause a subscription".
+Select which attributes and Data Connectors to include as context — you can choose specific connectors rather than passing all of them, and attributes now act as context rather than just placeholders.

 Option 2: Create from scratch